The Soul

 having gone undetected so long;

-and even now, it is shackled to reason,
+even now, it's shackled to Reason,

 needing Mind to be seen at all.